When it comes to classic Italian pasta recipes, Pasta Puttanesca was one of the most requested pasta sauces I made during my career as a chef.

 After allowing the sauce to cook, add the tomato paste, olives and capers to the pan.
 Turn the heat down and let the sauce simmer for 10 minutes.

-While the sauce is simmering, cook the pasta in salted boiling water according to package directions.
+While the sauce is simmering, cook the pasta al dente in salted boiling water according to package directions.

 Remove the sauce from the heat and stir in the basil, parsley and lemon zest.
 Season again with salt and pepper to taste as needed.

-The finished sauce is a thing of beauty.
-Typically this sauce is cooked fairly quickly, but feel free to allow the sauce to simmer for up to an hour.
+The finished pasta sauce is a thing of beauty.
+Typically this sauce is cooked fairly quickly, but feel free to allow it to simmer for up to an hour.
 It will make the sauce even more flavorful.

 Drain the pasta and toss with the sauce.
-Garnish the dish with chopped parsley, lemon zest and crushed red pepper flakes and enjoy!
+Garnish the dish with chopped parsley, lemon zest and chili flakes.